 Yes.
-If you were hurt on the job and your work injury requires medical attention, then the Massachusetts Workers’ Compensation Act requires the insurer to reimburse the employee for travel to and from doctors’ appointments or medical visits.
+If you were hurt on the job in Massachusetts and your work injury requires medical attention, then the Massachusetts Workers’ Compensation Act requires the insurer to reimburse the employee for travel to and from doctors’ appointments or medical visits.
 The requirement for this mileage reimbursement is covered by M.G.L. c.
 152 §§ 13 & 30 and 452 CMR §§ 1.07 (2) (c).
 This is covered by the medical benefits from the workers’ compensation insurance that provides that injured workers be entitled to reimbursement for all out-of-pocket medical expenses, including reimbursement for travel.
 The reimbursement includes mileage, parking, and tolls.

 Many times, after a worker has been hurt on the job, the employer’s workers’ compensation insurance carrier usually provides the injured worker with an initial package that includes a mileage reimbursement form.
 This form typically involves the injured worker to document the date of the medical appointment, the doctor and medical office or facility attended, the starting address, and destination address.
 Keep in mind, the reimbursement is for the total roundtrip mileage – this is usually the number of miles from home to the doctor and then back home.